Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

-It is the main well--known signature of Centauros.
-We expect that both: \begin{itemize} \item hadronic to photonic energy ratio $E_{h}/E_{\gamma}$,\\[-6mm] \item hadron to photon multiplicity ratio $N_{h}/N_{\gamma}$ \end{itemize} should be much bigger than in " normal " hadronic interactions. \item {\em Very low total multiplicity} .\\ The total multiplicity of ``LHC'' Centauro decay products, $N_{tot} \leq 207$, is expected to be extremely small in comparison with enormous total multiplicity of particles predicted to be produced in ``usual'' events in Pb+Pb central collisions at LHC energies \cite{Schukraft}. \item {\em Very specific picture of time development connected with abnormal particle composition.}\\ The following products of time evolution of the ``LHC'' Centauro (at projectile fragmentation rapidity) could in principle be observed: \begin{itemize} \item {\bf Particles K}$^{+}$ and {\bf K}$^{o}$;
+From the above considerations it is clear that `` LHC'' Centauros should be characterized by signatures dramatically different from other ``normal'' events.
+The most typical signatures will be the following: \begin{enumerate} \item {\em Abnormal photonic to hadronic ratio}.\\ It is expected that both: \begin{itemize} \item hadronic to photonic energy ratio $E_{h}/E_{\gamma}$, \item hadron to photon multiplicity ratio $N_{h}/N_{\gamma}$ \end{itemize} should be much bigger than in " normal " hadronic interactions. \item {\em Very low total multiplicity} .\\ The total multiplicity of ``LHC'' Centauro decay products is expected to be extremely small in comparison with enormous total multiplicity of particles predicted to be produced in ``usual'' events in Pb+Pb central collisions at LHC energies \cite{Schukraft}. \item {\em Very specific picture of time development connected with abnormal particle composition.}